Rittenhouse murder case thrown into jeopardy by mistrial bid

 Rittenhouse’s decision to testify carried certain risk — including the possibility of fierce cross-examination from prosecutors — and came despite doubts among some legal experts about the value of putting him on the stand, given the apparent weaknesses in the state's case.

-During the prosecution's side of the case, some of its own witnesses bolstered the young man’s claim of self-defense.
+Some of the prosecution's own witnesses bolstered the young man’s claim of self-defense.

 As he began crying on the stand and appeared unable to speak, his mother, Wendy Rittenhouse, on a bench across the courtroom, sobbed loudly.
 Someone next to her put an arm around her.
 After the judge called a recess, jurors walked by Rittenhouse and looked on as he continued to cry.